Multi Type Mean Field Reinforcement Learning: Mean Field MARL and Types

-Now, applying Equation \ref{eq:lemma1appl} in Equation \ref{eq:Freduction}.
+Now, applying Equation \ref{eq:lemma1appl} in Equation \ref{eq:Freduction},

-Since we are taking the max norm, the last two terms in the right hand side of Equation \ref{eq:lemma2proof} are both positive and finite.
-We can prove that the term $||C_t(s_a, \boldsymbol{a}_t)||$ converges to 0 w.p.1.
+Since we are taking the max norm, the last two terms in the right-hand side of Equation \ref{eq:lemma2proof} are both positive and finite.
+We can prove that the term $||C_t(s_t, \boldsymbol{a}_t)||$ converges to 0 w.p.1.
 The proof involves the use of Assumption 3 (refer to Theorem 1 in \cite{pmlr-v80-yang18d}).
-We use this fact in the last term of Equation \ref{eq:lemma2proof}.
-Hence, the third condition of Lemma \ref{lemma:jakkollalemma} is proved.
+We use this fact in the last step of Equation \ref{eq:lemma2proof}.
+Hence, the third condition of Lemma \ref{lemma:jakkollalemma} is satisfied.
 The value of constant $K = \gamma |D| = \gamma |\frac{1}{2}L\epsilon|$.

 For the fourth condition we use the fact that the MTMF operator $\mathscr{H}^{MTMF}$ forms a contraction mapping.
-Hence, $\mathscr{H}^{MTMF}\textbf{Q}_* = \textbf{Q}_*$ and it follows that:
+Hence, $\mathscr{H}^{MTMF}\textbf{Q}_* = \textbf{Q}_*$ and it follows that,

 In the last step, the left side of the equation contains the reward and the value function as the variables.
 The reward is bounded by Assumption 1 and the value function is also bounded by being updated recursively by Equation \ref{eq:valuefunc} (MTMF is a contraction operator).
 So we can choose a positive, finite $K_2$ such that the inequality holds.